-This site crossed my radar because I have been a bit more interested in local-news-type sites.
+This site crossed my radar because I have been a bit more interested in local-news-type sites (such as South Side Magazine, The Sacramento Press and Metro Parent).
 But at the same time, I don’t live in Memphis—so I doubt that I could really make any money on a site like this.

 But I still wanted to learn about it—and if I couldn’t end up writing for it, then maybe one of my readers would be able to!

 So yeah.
 Either way, I decided that it would be a good use of my time to at least check it out.

 The first thing I saw when I pulled up the website was a large banner photo of a bunch of people playing sand volleyball.
 The photo was quite well-done, actually… and it made me wonder if you would also have to be a photographer to write for this publication, as it seemed like the stories may all be accompanied by photographs.

 I did a bit more looking around, and yes… it certainly did seem like every story published on the site was accompanied by some high-quality photos of one kind or another, though I guess it would also be possible to work with a photographer to get images if you are not really up for taking them yourself.